CMUAbstract/tab/DOCUMENTATION.md

 ### <a name="bootloader-ack"></a> Bootloader Ack

-This acknowledgement command is most often used as a reply indicating success while the board is in bootloader mode for specific bootloader commands.
+The bootloader acknowledgement command is exclusively used as a bootloader reply indicating success.
 * Name: `bootloader_ack`
 * Required parameters: None
-* Optional parameters: Single byte response reason parameter
+* Optional parameters: Single byte response (reason parameter)
 * Reply: `common_nack`
   * Because this command is used as a reply, sending this command generates a common nack reply.